 Christian Spiritual Gifts and Abilities

 1 Corinthians 12 verses 8–10 This section has nine very diverse elements in addition to wisdom.
 This list includes knowledge, faith, healing, miracles, and prophecy.
 They have specialized spiritual skills in distinguishing between good and evil spirits.
-Plus, speaking in unknown languages and interpreting them.
+Plus, it adds speaking in unknown languages and interpreting them.

 1 Peter 4 verse 11 talks about not questioning the validity of those who claim to speak in the name of God.
 In other words, trust the direction of the priest or pastor.